hhariri/hhariri.github.io/_posts/2020-05-12-from-zero-to-lamda-with-kotless.md

 ## But wait, there’s more

 Kotless not only supports simple functions but also [Ktor](https://ktor.io) server-side applications, meaning you could now deploy your Ktor apps as lambdas.
-When it comes to AWS resources, there’s support for DynamicDB, static resources, and more.
+When it comes to AWS resources, there’s support for DynamoDB, static resources, and more.
 And in cases where you still need extra customization , you can write [Terraform extensions](https://site.kotless.io/plugin/extensions).

 <br/>